miojo-dev/Markdown_Visualizer/README.md

 # Markdown Vizualizer

-simple project using typescript, making a visualizer/interpreter for markdown files
+simple project using React, making a visualizer/interpreter for markdown files

 ---
 ## Production